datawire/ambassador-docs/README.md

+---
+## This repository has been archived and is no longer maintained.
+Documentation has moved to https://github.com/datawire/ambassador.
+---

 # Ambassador documentation

 We've switched to GatsbyJS for generating the documentation, which gives us more control and flexibility over the layout.